 Here is what you need:

-That is essentially it.
+That is essentially the medium method.
 With this simple flow, you'll be able to combine your paper tools with your digital ones seamlessly.

-While the flow is relatively straightforward, feel free to experiment with different formats and strategies that work best with your schedule.
-The idea is to have a holistic approach where you get the most out of your notes so that you can search, assess, and use them when you need them.
+While the hybrid flow is relatively straightforward, feel free to experiment with different formats and strategies that work best with your schedule.
+The idea is to have a hybrid approach that is holistic where you get the most out of your notes so that you can search, assess, and use them when you need them.

 Thank you for reading; if you liked this post, consider following Routine on LinkedIn.
 We post a lot of interesting hacks and blog posts that you'll find helpful.